I spend a lot of time abroad, a big part of it in the tropics.

 I never really had to worry about them in the past, but now I suddenly found several bites all over my body.

-To make this insect repellent you need coconut oil in liquid consistency as a carrier oil.
+Use coconut oil in liquid consistency as a carrier oil.

 Virgin coconut oil is always the best option, but in this case a good quality organic refined oil (make sure it’s expeller pressed) will do just fine.